tiby312/broccoli-project/report/src/ch0-analysis-method.md

 If all the bots were dstributed along only one dimension then that would also skew our results.
 For example, sweep and prune will perform very well if all the bots are spaced out along the axis we are sweeping.

-The spiral distribution takes 3 inputs:
+Lets make a function `abspiral` that takes 3 inputs and produces an archimedean spiral.:
 * n: the number of bots
-* separation: the seperation between the bots as they are laid out.
+* separation: the seperation between the bots as they are laid out along the spiral.
-* grow rate: the rate at which the bots grow outward from the center.
+* grow rate: the rate at which the spiral grow outward from the center.

 We increase n to increase the size of the problem.
-We can increase the spiral_grow to decrease the number of bots intersecting.
+We can increase the grow rate to decrease the number of bots intersecting.

 <img alt="Spiral Visualize" src="graphs/spiral_visualize.svg" class="center" style="width: 100%;" />